 Enter into the Agreement Pros The Report would be published as part of the Province's database and available to the public. А Cons None identified at this time Implications There are no staffing or financial implications.
-Pros None identified at this time В Do not provide authorization to Cons Report would not be published as part of the Province's database. ם enter into the agreement Implications May undermine the District's ability to perform its contractual obligation under a funding agreement with the Province to provide this data.
+Pros None identified at this time В B Do not provide authorization to enter into the agreement Cons Report would not be published as part of the Province's database.
+J Implications May undermine the District's ability to perform its contractual obligation under a funding agreement with the Province to provide this data.